simon8029/canechair.cli/README.md

 * and Others

 ### Highlight
-* React, JSX, ES6 syntax support.
+* TypeScripted ReactJS
-* Language extras beyond ES6 like the object spread operator.
+* ES6 syntax support.
-* A dev server that lints for common errors.
+* Async api call.
 * CI integrated for Travis and Appveyor
 * When build for production:
   * Extract/Purify/Minify CSS